DavidLXu/Dexhand_VisionPro_Teleop/README.md

 - [x] Support for URDF: Allegro hand mounted on xArm.
 - [ ] Support for URDF: Franka Arm and LEAP Hand.
 - [ ] Support for Bi-hands and Bi-arms.
-- [ ] Support for INPUT source: Joystick.
+- [x] Support for INPUT source: Joystick.
+- [x] Support for INPUT source: 3D Mouse.
+- [x] Support for INPUT source: Keyboard.
 - [ ] Support for INPUT source: Meta Quest.
-- [ ] Support for INPUT source: 3D Mouse.
 - [ ] Support for data recording.